-- The minimum number of notifications is 2 and maximum is 10.
+- The minimum number of notifications is two and maximum is 10.

-- Alert State Transition: Alerts can be escalated based on the alert state transition which allows notifications on selected alert state change.
-For example, user can escalate alerts as a notification when alert state changes from warning to critical.
+- Alert State Transition: Alerts can be escalated based on the alert state transition which allows notifications on selected alert state changes.
+For example, you can escalate alerts as a notification when the alert state changes from warning to critical.
 The notification is a one-time notification sent at the time of the state transition.

 - Repeat Notification Frequency: Configure repeat notification frequency for selected users.
 The repeat notification is sent to the user as Set Repeat Frequency even if an alert is escalated to a higher level.
 The user will no longer receive notifications after a certain number of repeated notifications.

 Add Escalation: Adding escalation levels will escalate the alert to the next level if it is not acknowledged at a prior level.